kevinfang2/hydracraft/docs/proposal.md

 Possible applications could be having more interesting AI bots as enemies, as well as bots that are able to consider other agents in an adversarial environment.

 ## AI/ML algorithms

-We envision using several ML algorithms to implement this.
-The two most important subfields of ML used in this project will be RL and CV.
+We envision using several ML algorithms to implement this: first we would an image/video classifier (image/video -> task) to extract features and then these features will be inputted into a multi-headed network comprised of reinforcement learning heads (dqn, ddqn).

-There are 3 main approaches that we are considering: a classification approach (image/video -> task), reinforcement learning (dqn, ddqn), and a multi-headed network.

-Regardless of approach, we would first need a feature extractor.
-Ideally, there would be a pretrained model for feature extraction based on some Minecraft task, but we could also use pretrained image/video networks (Resnet, I3D, etc.) and finetune them onto Minecraft.

 ### Image/Video -> Task
 This is the most straightforward approach.
 This would be essentially a classification task (use Resnet/ I3D, etc.).
 We will start with training this first, then focus on implementing various reinforcement learning methods (DQN, DDQN, etc.).